dpa99c/gpx-noise-generator/README.md

     $ gpx-noise-generator --probability=50

 ### --max
-Maximum % noise to apply to a given point if probability dictates noise should be applied.
+Maximum noise in degrees to apply to a given point.
-Defaults to 100% if not specified.
+Defaults to 1 degree if not specified.

-Specifies the maximum % of the existing value by which it can be modified. e.g. if `lat="50.0"` and  `--max=50`, the resulting noise value will be more than `lat="25.0"` and less than `lat="75.0"`.
+Specifies the maximum amount in degrees by which the existing value can be modified. e.g. if `lat="50.0"` and  `--max=1`, the resulting noise value will be between `lat="49.0"` and `lat="51.0"`.

-    $ gpx-noise-generator --max=50
+    $ gpx-noise-generator --max=1

 ### --min
-Minimum % noise to apply to a given point if probability dictates noise should be applied.
+Minimum noise in degrees to apply to a given point.
-Defaults to 0% if not specified.
+Defaults to 0 degrees if not specified.

-Specifies the minimum % of the existing value by which it can be modified. e.g. if `lat="50.0"` and  `--min=50`, the resulting noise value will be less than `lat="25.0"` and more than `lat="75.0"`.
+Specifies the minimum amount in degrees by which the existing value can be modified. e.g. if `lat="50.0"` and  `--min=1 --max=2`, the resulting noise value will be between `lat="48.0"` and `lat="49.0"` or between `lat="51.0"` and `lat="52.0"`.

-    $ gpx-noise-generator --min=50
+    $ gpx-noise-generator --min=1

 ### --verbose